aminroosta/postgrest-example/readme.md

 ./create-migration.sh
 ```

+The `create-migration.sh` script uses the `pgquarrel` tool to compare the
+schemas of the develop and prod databases and generate SQL commands to migrate
+from one to another.
+The `pgquarrel` tool takes a configuration file as an
+argument, which specifies the connection details and options for the
+comparison.
+The script uses the `pgquarrel.conf` file in the project root
+directory for this purpose.

+The `pgquarrel.conf` file has three main sections: `[general]`, `[target]`,
+and `[source]`.
+The `[general]` section defines some global settings for the
+comparison, such as the temporary directory, the verbosity level, the summary
+option, and the list of database objects to include or exclude.
+The `[target]`
+and `[source]` sections define the connection details for the target and
+source databases, respectively.
+The target database is the one that needs to
+be migrated, and the source database is the one that serves as a reference.

-- The script will first apply the `app.sql` file to the develop database, using the `psql` command.
+The script first applies the `app.sql` file to the develop database using the
+`psql` command.
+This file contains the application code that defines the
+schema and roles for the API.
+Then, it runs the `pgquarrel` command with the
-- Then, it will use the `pgquarrel` tool to compare the develop and prod databases and output the differences as SQL commands.
+`-c pgquarrel.conf` option to compare the develop and prod databases.
+The
-- Next, it will prompt you to enter a name for the migration file.
-If you
+`pgquarrel` tool outputs the SQL commands that are needed to migrate the
+target database (prod) to match the source database (develop).
+These commands
-  enter anything other than `n`, it will create a file in the `migrations`
+are then written to a migration file in the `migrations` directory with a
-  folder with the current timestamp and your input as the name.
-For example, if
-  you enter `add_column`, it will create a file named
-  `migrations/1620859200_add_column.sql`.
+timestamp and a name provided by the user.
+Finally, the script prompts the
+user to apply the migration using Flyway.

 ## How to apply migrations

-Flyway is a tool that helps you manage database migrations with ease and
+Flyway is a tool that manages database migrations:
-confidence.

-1. Write your migration scripts in SQL and save them in the `migrations` directory.
+1. Migration scripts are written to the `migrations` directory.
-   The scripts must follow the naming convention
+   The scripts follow the naming convention
    `V<version>__<description>.sql`.
 For example, `V1__create_table.sql` or
    `V2__add_column.sql`.
-The version must be a positive integer and must be
-   unique.
-The description can be any text that describes the migration.

 2. <details><summary>Run `docker-compose logs flyway` to see the output of the
    flyway command.
 You should see something like this:</summary>